aazaff/teachPaleobiology/GSAProposals/ProposalInformation.md

 ## GEOSCIENCE 376: Spring Break Trip

-Those of you also taking GEOSCICENCE 376 with can build your proposal around the Spring Break Trip.
+Those of you also taking GEOSCIENCE 376 with can build your proposal around the Spring Break Trip.

 ## Timeline